microsoft/IIoT/HOL/IOTHubPiHackathon/StreamAnalytics/README.md

          <img src="/HOL/IOTHubPiHackathon/images/AzureNotification.jpg" width="50%" height="50%" />
       </p>

 - Next, you will add an Input for the Stream Analytics job.
+  - Click on "Go to Resource", or
   - If you pinned the ASA service to the dashboard, you will see the ASA tile on the main Azure portal page.
 Click it.

       <p align="center">